Thomas-Amann-IPAustralia/Tripwire/content_archive/PatentsRegulations1991.md

 	(a)	a PCT application was rectified under Rule 91 of the PCT; and

-	(b)	the rectification was made before the applicant met the requirements of subsection 29A(5) of the Act;
+	(b)	the rectification was made after the applicant met the requirements of subsection 29A(5) of the Act;

 the description, drawings, graphics, photographs and claims contained in the application are to be taken to have been amended on the day the rectification was effective, unless the Commissioner disregards the rectification under Rule 91.3(f) of the PCT.